 Peptide-based VISTA antagonist (AP1049), which is identified through the M13 phage display, significantly enhances the proliferation of T cells as compared to an anti-VISTA antibody or an anti-PD-Ll antibody.
 Furthermore, the antitumor efficacy of this VISTA peptide is demonstrated in immunogenic bladder cancer.
 Previous research has indicated the probable mechanism of action of AP1049 could be the binding of peptides to the critical/active site of VISTA, hence blocking the immunosuppressive function of VISTA.

 LAG-3 was the third inhibitory checkpoint receptor to be targeted in the clinic after CTLA-4 and PD-1.
 It binds significant histocompatibility complex class II (MHC II) on the antigen-presenting cell (APC) to transmit inhibitory signals that promote Treg-mediated immune suppression.
-Scientists have reported a cyclic peptide targeting LAG-3 for cancer immunotherapy by activating antigen-specific CD8+ T cell responses.
+Scientists have reported a peptide targeting LAG-3 for cancer immunotherapy by activating antigen-specific CD8+ T cell responses.
 The peptide C25 could effectively bind to LAG-3, thus effectively interfering with the binding between LAG-3 and HLA-DR (MHC-II), leading to immune pharmacodynamics modulation.

 Recently, immune checkpoint therapies based on small molecule drugs have attracted amounts of attention from scientists who are devoted to cancer treatment.
 Building upon deeply understanding the signaling pathways and implications of immune checkpoint molecules, Creative Biolabs has developed a full-scale platform to develop immune checkpoint-associated peptides to meet different global customers' demands.
 We have built a strong reputation for our ability to deliver outstanding science.
 Our experienced team can save you time by developing peptide drugs based on various synthetic peptide libraries to meet your specifications.